 Many of Karen's publications and some presentations are posted:

-Karen tweets on leadership, museums and related matters @wisestrategic
+Karen tweets links to a selection of resources she finds on leadership, museums and related matters @wisestrategic